Demographics of Burundi

-This article is about the demographic features of the population of Burundi, including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Burundi include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.

-At 206.1 persons per km², Burundi has the second-largest population density in Sub-Saharan Africa.
+At 206.1 persons per km2, Burundi has the second-largest population density in Sub-Saharan Africa.
 Most people live on farms near areas of fertile volcanic soil.
 The population is made up of three major ethnic groups – Hutu (Bahutu), Tutsi (Batutsi or Watusi), and Twa (Batwa).
 Kirundi is the common language.
 Intermarriage takes place frequently between the Hutus and Tutsis.
 The terms "pastoralist" and "agriculturist", often used as ethnic designations for Watusi and Bahutu, respectively, are only occupational titles which vary among individuals and groups.
 Although Hutus encompass the majority of the population, historically Tutsis have been politically and economically dominant.